Is a PVC Dildo Safe [Why You Should Avoid It]

 • Never double-dip!
 Don’t go from anus to vagina or his to hers.

 There are several ways to determine whether or not a dildo or other sex toy is made with PVC – some are easy, some, not-so-much.
-So, I have put together a list of tips to help you figure out if you are buying a safe sex toy or a PVC dildo or other toy.
+So, I have put together a list of tips to help you figure out if you are buying a safe sex toy or a PVC dildo, or another toy.

 1. Be careful where you shop: Some websites, particularly Chinese outlet sites, sell dangerous PVC dildos and other adult products.
 Some may even claim to be safe.
 On the other hand, shopping at trusted online retails as well as in brick-and-mortar stores will help you avoid buying an unsafe sex toy.